avojak/aws-p2-maven-plugin/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/avojak/aws-p2-maven-plugin/tags).

+## More Information

+For more information on the development, check out [my blog post](https://blog.avojak.com/2018/08/10/aws-p2-maven-plugin/).

 ## License

 This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details